HenrikSamuelsson/Head-First-Java-2nd-Edition/README.md

 42 84
 ```

-The original code with the class called Clock will compile not compile.
-The problem is that the getter function does not return anything.
-This function should be defined to return a String.
+The original code with the class called Clock will not compile.
+The problem is that the getter function does not return anything according to the declaration.
+This function should be declared to return a String.

-A fixed version of the code can be found [here](/workspace/Ch04 X Copy/src/ClockTestDrive.java).
+A fixed version of the code can be found [here](/workspace/Ch04 ClocTestDrive/src/ClockTestDrive.java).

 The output when running the code will be:
 ```